sjbiaga/pisc/README.md

 Traces are enabled by the `"traces"` directive.
-If active, the keys of actions are appended: the channel name, ("τ" for the silent action), the agent name from the current equation, a label, the action's rate, and the filename where traces are directed.
+If active, the keys of actions are appended: the channel name, ("τ" for the silent action), the agent name from the current equation, a label, the action's rate, the direction/capability, and the filename where traces are directed.
 However, it is not until runtime that these keys may be possibly used.
 The traces' output is a `.csv` file with the following columns:

-    start,end,name,polarity,key,replication,label,rate,delay,duration,agent,filename
+    start,end,name,polarity,key,replication,label,rate,delay,duration,agent,dir_cap,filename

 The first two column are two timestamps, the `start` and `end` of the action in nanoseconds.
 The _channel name_ is the third column (or "τ").
 The polarity of